kavindatk/hive_tez_cluster_3NN/README.md

 In the previous setup, we successfully installed and tested a <b>3-NameNode Hadoop environment</b>.
 In this article, I’ll explain how to set up a <b>high availability (HA) Hive environment</b> with 3 active-standby HiveServer2 instances running on top of the Hadoop cluster.
-For this setup, I’ll be using <b>Hive 4.0.1</b>, which is the current stable version.
+For this setup, I’ll be using <b>Hive 4.0.1 and TEZ 0.10.4 </b>, which is the current stable version.
-We’ll begin with the Hive installation and configuration, and once that’s complete, we’ll move on to setting up Tez and Spark in the next stages.
+We’ll begin with the Hive installation and configuration, and once that’s complete, we’ll move on to setting up Tez in the next stages.

 <br/><br/>

 ## Step 1: Download, Extract, and Rename

-The following steps show how to download the current stable versions of HIVE, TEZ and SPARK, extract the files, and rename the directories for easier use.
+The following steps show how to download the current stable versions of HIVE and TEZ, extract the files, and rename the directories for easier use.

 #### Hive